 If there is a bug identified in production code, it gets a test.
-One of the most expensive operation in the development cycle than to fix a bug that made it all the way to production.
+One of the most expensive operations in the development cycle is to fix a bug that made it all the way to production.

 Some may ask what the real cost is to fix a production bug.
 That is a good question, and the answer to that is the standard consultant reply It depends.
-By the time you get to production, there are so many in play than just fixing a minor bug.
+By the time you get to production, there are way more factors in play than just fixing a minor bug.

 - Loss of customer confidence

 - Loss of Management confidence

 Bottom line, the faster you can identify and correct a bug, the better.